Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 <br>

 ## Running The Desktop <a name=run-debian></a>
-Exit from Debian, and run following commands:
+Exit from Debian using `exit` 1-2 times, and run following commands:
 ```
 pkg update
 pkg install -y x11-repo